Guo-astro/mapbox-gl-js-docs/docs/pages/style-spec/layers.md

 A `line` style layer renders one or more stroked polylines on the map.
 You can use a line layer to configure the visual appearance of polyline or multipolyline features.

-This map of a [Strava](https://www.mapbox.com/showcase/strava) user's hike through Grand Teton National Park uses the [`line-color`](/mapbox-gl-js/style-spec/layers/#paint-line-line-color) paint property to display the red line along the user's route.
+This map of a [Strava](https://www.mapbox.com/showcase/strava) user's hike through Grand Teton National Park uses the [`line-color`](/mapbox-gl-js/style-spec/layers/#paint-line-line-color) and [`line-width`](/mapbox-gl-js/style-spec/layers/#paint-line-line-width) paint properties to style the strong red line of the user's route.

 {{
   <AppropriateImage